 District support units will function under the direct supervision of respective Deputy Commissioner (for convergence, administrative support and accompanying measures).
-In order to ensure focused project planning and implementation the DC office will have exclusive core staff for CLLMP operations in the field of soil management, water management, forest management, community and rural development Exclusive staff environmental safeguards management will be appointed if needed.
+In order to ensure focused project planning and implementation the DC office will have exclusive core staff for CLLMP operations in the field of soil management, water management, forest management, community and rural development Dedicated stafffor environmental safeguards management will be appointed within the seven DPMUs supported under the project.